Simre1/neorg-haskell-parser/Readme.md

 ### Using a precompiled binary

-I have added a compiled binary for linux in the `release` folder, which should work on most x86 linux systems.
+I have added a compiled binary for linux in the [releases section of github](https://github.com/Simre1/neorg-haskell-parser/releases), which should work on most x86 linux systems.

 ### Building from Source